percona/k8spg-docs/docs/monitor-kubernetes.md

     $ kubectl create namespace monitoring-system
     ```

-5. Switch the context to the namespace you created.
-The subsequent commands will be executed in this Namespace.

-    ```{.bash data-prompt="$" }
-    $ kubectl config set-context --current --namespace=monitoring-system
-    ```
-6. Create the Secrets object using the secrets file.
+5. Create the Secrets object using the secrets file.
 Replace the `<filename>` placeholder with your value.

     ```{.bash data-prompt="$" }
     $ kubectl apply -f <filename> -n <namespace>
     ```

-5. Check that the secret is created.
+6. Check that the secret is created.
 The following command checks the secret for the resource named `pmm-token-vmoperator` (as defined in the `metadata.name` option in the secrets file).
 If you defined another resource name, specify your value.

    ```{.bash data-prompt="$" }
    $ kubectl get secret pmm-token-vmoperator -n <namespace>